Application Deadline: June 1, 2023

 The Direct Entry Nursing student enters the Accelerated Master’s program as a graduate student.
 The first 16 months (4 semesters) of the program consist of intensive, sequential classes and clinicals with combined undergraduate and graduate level courses.
 Students are then prepared to take the National Council Licensure Exam (NCLEX-RN) upon completion of 64 program credits.
 Students earn a Bachelor of Science in Nursing (BSN) after this part of the program.
 Financial Aid will be granted on an undergraduate basis during the Pre-Licensure phase of the program.

 Once a student becomes licensed as an RN, the student must acquire full time RN work experience.
 This part of the program requires at least 1 – 2 years of work experience as an RN before entering the clinical part of the Master’s track.
 Students may start core non-clinical courses with the approval of their specialty track director during the required 1 to 2-year RN experience.
-Students may start core non-clinical courses with the approval of their director during the required 1-2 year RN experience.

 Finding Registered Nurse employment is the responsibility of the student as it is professional nursing experience.
 Northeastern will help support the student in preparation for the job search.
 A Leave of Absence (LOA) may be granted on an individual basis to gain more nursing experience before returning to the Master’s portion of the program.